 For my creation, I used shopping bags – you know the ones you get at the mall when you buy a shirt from the Gap or candles at Pottery Barn.
 I save these bags, as some of them are so pretty.
-For the most part I use them to carry my lunch to work in style, but I had quite a few in my stash and played around with all the logos printed on the bags.
+For the most part I use them to carry my lunch to work in style or to protect book covers, but I had quite a few in my stash and played around with all the logos printed on the bags.
 I am calling it – LogoArt.

 “Be kind to the earth- recycle, reuse, re-purpose.
 Be creative with your stuff”

 1. Gather your shopping bags.

 2. Cut foam or plywood board to size desired.
 I used a Fom-Cor board that I rescued from the compactor at work.

 3. Cut out all the logos on the bags.
 I initially cut each logo out on all sides, I should have kept them long on the sides.
 This way as you add the logos to the board you can cut them to the length needed to fit the width of the board.

 4. Work outdoors if you are going to use spray glue.
 I made this out on my deck.
 Arrange the logos on the board, playing with the colors and sizes to create visual balance.
 I placed the larger logos on the bottom and the smaller ones on top.
 Leave about a 1/2″ on the sides, top and bottom to overlap the edges of the board.
 Once you like the layout, start from the bottom and begin spraying the back of each logo with spray glue.
 Let the glue get tacky before placing on the board.
 Smooth each piece with your hand.